EmanuelAfessa/EmanuelAfessa/README.md

 ## My main projects

-I have worked in many data science projects.
-I have made public several repositories in order to share main points I learned.
+ I have made public several data science repositories in order to share main points I learned.
 The projects I share reflect the diversity of use cases and problems we attempt to solve in data science and particularly deep learning :
 * Classification
 * Generation
 * Regression